Shopify/mobile-buy-sdk-ios/Mobile Buy SDK Sample Apps/Mobile Buy SDK tvOS Sample/README.md

 * Used to abstract model objects from views and view controllers
 * Currently only contains a single image object buy more metadata can be added depending on use case

-All commits associated to this PR have been approved in the following PRs:
+All commits associated to the tvOS app have been approved in the following PRs:
 - PR #411
 - PR #420
 - PR #421